Turbopump: Seal design

-In practice all three of these seal types will leak to some extent.
+In practice, all three of these seal types will leak to some extent.
 A large part of seal design is providing safe flow paths for this leakage.
-Most imperative is that the interpropellant seal (IPS), which the vast majority of engines have at least one of, does not leak fuel and oxidizer together.
-This is often accomplished by having a central cavity that is continuously purged with inert gas (e.g. helium, nitrogen) at a higher pressure than the propellants on either side, so that the IPS will leak that inert buffer gas outwards from the cavity instead of propellants inwards to the cavity.
-The only engines that are able to forgo an IPS entirely are full flow staged combustion cycles, because they have one entirely fuel rich turbopump and one entirely ox rich turbopump that don't interact with each other.
+There is one interface in most rocket engines which is imperative does not leak at all: that is the interpropellant seal (IPS), which prevents fuel and oxidizer from leaking together.
+This is often accomplished by having a central cavity that is continuously purged with inert gas (e.g. helium) at a higher pressure than the propellants on either side, so that the IPS will leak that inert buffer gas outwards from the cavity instead of propellants inwards to the cavity.
+A failure of the IPS is one of the main methods that a rocket engine can fail catastrophically, as a fire can quickly start inside of the turbopump.

+The IPS is an active barrier that must be continuously supplied with purge gas during engine operation including the chill period before the main burn.
+Rockets often carry helium bottles on the stage side to supply the IPS continuously before and during flight.
+The only engines that are able to forgo an IPS entirely are full flow staged combustion cycles, because they have one entirely fuel rich turbopump and one entirely ox rich turbopump whose flowpaths do not interact with each other.

-Rotordynamic Design
+Rotordynamic design

 A major driver of turbopump mechanical design and shaft speed selection (which by extension affects hydrodynamic and aerodynamic design), is its rotordynamics.
 At high speed the rotor can start precessing in its bearings, which can induce large stresses and cause failure.
 This phenomenon is referred to as whirling.
 Of paramount importance is to avoid running the shaft near to critical speeds, defined as speeds that will excite natural frequencies in the design.

 Beyond tuning the speed, one can mitigate whirling by avoiding cantilevering large masses (e.g. impellers or turbine wheels) being cantilevered away from bearings.
 From a rotordynamic perspective, the ideal turbopump has bearings at the extreme ends of the shaft and all the rotor components between them (the RD-180 turbopump gets somewhat close to doing this).
 In most engines this kind of design is usually impractical; for example it creates rather complex flow paths.
 Instead the engineer's task is to minimize the cantilevered length, and increase the stiffness of the load path between the cantilevered components and the bearings - hence the desire to preload rotor components onto the shaft.

 When first assembled, rotors will usually have some amount of imbalance, where the center of mass does not precisely coincide with the center of rotation on the shaft.
 Because of this, rotors must be balanced before they are installed into the turbopump.
 The typical method is subtractive, where the rotor is spun in a balancing machine and then small amounts of material are progressively removed (e.g. via grinding or similar) from the turbine wheel.
 This is done in a strategic way to reduce the moment of inertia of the rotor below some set value.